 The recent explosive growth of collaboration platforms like Symphony, Slack and Microsoft Teams can be at least in part attributed to the withdrawal of existing older chat platforms from the market.
 Or in some cases, their support for 3rd party integrations is leaving users no choice but to look for alternative solutions.
 As the user base of older chat bots declines, users are turning towards new collaboration platforms.

-One example is the support for third party APIs within Skype.
-Skype originally launched in 2003 and grew rapidly, reaching 600 million users by 2010.
-One of the key Skype features that was used by businesses was its support for 3rd party APIs.
-These enabled users to build bespoke functionality such as simple chat bots to automatically push information into Skype from other applications, such as a local database or a spreadsheet running on the same box.
+One example is the support for third-party APIs within Skype.
+Skype was originally launched in 2003 and grew rapidly, reaching 600 million users by 2010.
+One of the key Skype features that were used by businesses was its support for 3rd party APIs.
+These enabled users to build bespoke functionality such as simple chatbots to automatically push information into Skype from other applications, such as a local database or a spreadsheet running on the same box.

 Skype APIs have already disappeared

 In late 2013 Skype withdrew support for third-party APIs to deliver messages between Skype and other desktop applications.
 Initially, the impact was fairly minimal because most existing users simply did not upgrade to the new version.
 However, recently Microsoft has been removing the ability for customers to log in to older versions.
 One major ‘forced upgrade’ occurred in March 2017.
 Although customers do benefit from newer features, the result of the forced upgrade is that many of the historical 3rd party API features, and therefore customer integrations, are no longer supported.

 AIM gets dropped on December 15th 2017